 Other factors being equal, preference will be given to students who are further along in their degree program.
 Please direct questions to Jenny Gropp.

 At present, we offer a limited number of unpaid internships to interested third- or fourth-year University of Georgia students during the academic year.
 Some exceptions may be made for individuals already holding Baccalaureate degrees.
 Specific arrangements are made on an individual basis, but generally the position will entail 10-12 hours of work each week and regular weekly sessions with Review staff.
 Since the work primarily involves reading and evaluating poetry and fiction submissions, we would prefer students who have had a number of literature and writing courses.
 Interns are expected to stay on for a full semester, with a second semester sometimes being an option.
+We have made our internship assignments for the 2017–2018 academic year.
+In April we will begin to review applications for the fall 2018 semester.
 Please direct intern questions to Douglas Carlson.
-(We have made our internship assignments for the 2016-2017 academic year.)

 The Georgia Review’s Readers Program functions as an initiative separate from but related to our internships.
 Readers assemble with editorial staff once or twice a month (schedules permitting) to discuss high-caliber submissions and other relevant matters in the writing and publishing worlds.